 The National Museum of Ancient Art

-The centrepiece of Lisbon’s cutting-edge Parque das Nações district, this expansive aquarium is Europe’s biggest (and arguably best), recreating the Earth’s terrestrial and marine ecosystems.
+The centrepiece of Lisbon’s cutting-edge Parque das Nações district, this expansive aquarium is Europe’s biggest, and arguably best, recreating the Earth’s terrestrial and marine ecosystems.
 Puffins, penguins, jellyfish, sunfish, stingrays and playful sea otters all splash around in enormous tanks.
 Should you so wish, you can even spend a night with the sharks.
-Skip to the front of the queues by pre-booking tickets

 Ponte 25 de Abril

-Take a selfie in front of Lisbon’s most iconic suspension bridge and you can kid people into thinking you’ve been to San Francisco… That’s because the 2.27km (1.41mi) Ponte 25 de Abril, built by the American Bridge Company in 1966, is pretty much the carbon copy of the Golden Gate Bridge.
-For more of an insight into its construction and head-spinning views of the city and river, check out the Pillar 7 Bridge Experience.
+Take a selfie in front of Lisbon’s most iconic suspension bridge and you can kid people into thinking you’ve been to San Francisco.
+That’s because the 2.27km (1.41mi) Ponte 25 de Abril, built by the American Bridge Company in 1966, is pretty much the carbon copy of the Golden Gate Bridge.
+If you hire a car, it’s also a scenic drive you won’t want to miss out on.

 When most of Lisbon was rocked by the 1755 earthquake, the old Moorish quarter of Alfama stayed standing.
 With twisting, cobbled alleys leading past higgledy-piggledy houses in pastel colours, this is hands-down one of Lisbon’s most charismatic neighbourhoods.
 Melancholic fado (Portuguese folk music) drifts from bars, and locals chatter in front of old-school grocery stores and taverns, with the castle peering down from above and the river stretching out below.